aws/karpenter-provider-aws/website/content/en/v1.0/upgrading/v1-migration.md

 Karpenter `v1.0` is a major release and contains a number of breaking changes.
 The following section will highlight some of the major breaking changes, but you should review the full [changelog]({{<ref "#changelog">}}) before proceeding with the upgrade.

+### Forceful Expiration

+Previously, Karpenter would only begin draining an expired node after ensuring graceful disruption was possible and replacement capacity was provisioned.
+Now, NodeClaim expiration is forceful.
+Once a NodeClaim expires, Karpenter will immediately begin draining the corresponding Node without first provisioning a replacement Node.
+This forceful approach means that all expired NodeClaims that were previously blocked from disruption (due to Pod Disruption Budgets (PDBs), do-not-disrupt pods, or other constraints) will be expired.
+The scheduler will then attempt to provision new Nodes for the disrupted workloads as they are draining.
+This behavior may lead to an increased number of pods in the "Pending" state while replacement capacity is being provisioned.
+Before upgrading, users should check for expired NodeClaims and resolve any disruption blockers to ensure a smooth upgrade process.

 #### Deprecated Annotations, Labels, and Tags Removed

 The following annotations, labels, and tags have been removed in `v1.0.0`: